digitalnomad369/PoisedPMS/README.md

              2. incompleteProjects() - This method is called when a user wants to view all incomplete projects.
              3. overdueProjects() - This method is called when a user wants to view all overdue projects (projects that were either completed after the deadline date OR projects that have a due date prior to the current date)

+  __8. FinalizeProject.java:__

+    - This class is used to finalize a project or to view the outstanding project fee payable.
+    - This class consists of the following methods:
+            1. finalizeProject() - If a user wishes to finalize a particular project, if there is an outstanding payable fee, the viewFeeDifference() method is called and the customer details are shown along with the payable fee.

+               If there is no outstanding fee, the noFeeDifference() method is called and the setProjectCompleted() method set the project to "Finalized" and all the details of the completed project is written to a text file called "Completed project.txt".

  # Contributors #

  Tammy-Lee Bastian, HyperionDev